antronerds/r2-tutorials/original/R2Tutorials.md

-1. In the main menu select "Tools" &gt; "Data Grabber".
+1. In the main menu select "Tools" > "Data Grabber".
 A dropdown menu appears from where you can select the dataset of interest and click "next".